Thartvigsen/thartvigsen.github.io/pages/past_research.md

 ### University of Arizona REU: Summer 2015

-#### Image segmentation a computational understanding of the phenological development of desert shrubs through drought periods
+#### Image segmentation to understand the phenological development of desert shrubs through drought periods

 From June-August 2015, I took part in an NSF-funded Research Experience for Undergraduates at the University of Arizona in Tucson, AZ.
 I was stationed at [BioSphere 2](http://biosphere2.org/) and worked with Dr. Shirley Papuga in the School of Natural Resources and the Environment.